seppzer0/mdocker/README.md

 In some cases, packages for Docker images may not be available across all target platforms.
 E.g., a package "some_package" may be available for amd64, but may not be available for arm64 platform.

-Is cases like this, you can define custom installation rules within your Dockerfile itself.
+In cases like this, you can define custom installation rules within your Dockerfile itself.

-An example of such custom rule usage can be found [here](Dockerfile#L16).
+An example of such custom rule usage can be found [here](https://raw.githubusercontent.com/seppzer0/mdocker/main/Dockerfile#L16).

 Docker's default back-end (BuildKit) provides built-in variables that can be used for determining target platform set for the current build.